 Placing an order on MySlidingWardrobe.co.uk

-On our 4, 5 and 6 door wardrobes, using our 3D design tool, you will be able to include 2 different door designs spread over the doors (front track doors and rear track doors) as 2+2, 2+3 and 3+3 doors respectively.
-The positions of these can be swapped around as you wish, however you can also change the quantity of each design so on a 4 door it could be 1+3, on a 5 door it could be 1+4 and a 6 door could be 1+5 or 2+4 etc.
+Using our 3D design tool, you will be able to include up to 2 different door designs spread over the doors (front track channel doors and rear track channel doors) which will be automatically shown sequenced alternately.
+The positions of these can generally be swapped around as you wish, however you can also change the quantity of each design so for example on a 4 door it could also be 1+3, on a 5 door it could also be 1+4 and a 6 door could also be 1+5 or 2+4.

 Are certain colours available in both woodwork and glass?